WR20: From Warwick Rowers to the Worldwide Roar: FAQ

-Participants will set their own objectives as part of an individual and group process that considers the purpose of the project, the reasons for taking part and the potential results.
-As we have established over the last ten years, the nudity will enable men to share new experiences, embrace new perspectives and show commitment to their goals.
+Participants will be able to set their own objectives as part of an individual and group process that considers the purpose of the project, the reasons for taking part and the potential results.

 Alongside personal development outcomes for participants, the Roar will: support local charities meeting local needs; fund sport at a grass roots level; enable participant to show leadership on key human rights issues within their own communities; fund the core activities of registered charity Sport Allies to identify and share best practice of inclusion through sport; andoffer participants a global platform to express their perspectives.

 The Roar is intended to open a global, mindful conversation with everyone affected by male mental health.